 How Bottom-Up Feedback & Leadership Drive a Better Workplace: A Hands-On Guide

 It’s a simple choice of direction: Should changes in company culture start from above and flow downwards, or is it better that they come from below and go to the top?
-With today’s modern and digital economy, it can seem like this question is almost unnecessary, but employee surveys and the state of the workplace suggests quite the opposite.
+The choice can make a big difference in the talent your company attracts and its success in today’s fast-changing digital economy.
+To help inform your decisions, we’ll discuss top-down and bottom-up feedback and provide tips on how to use them for a successful and attractive workplace.

-To help make the most of your workplace, we’ll explain how each approach can benefit you as a leader and ensure that your feedback is well-received by your employees.
 According to studies, only 15% of employees are engaged – a rather disturbing statistic for business leaders, since engaged and motivated employees are the drivers of health, growth, and innovation in a company.
-The leadership style of individual managers can strongly impact the workplace, making up to up to a 70% difference in employee motivation and productivity.
+It turns out that the leadership style of individual managers has a strong impact on these workplace results, making up to up to a 70% difference in employee motivation and productivity.

 What’s more, the new generation of workers is set to become the majority of the workforce.
 With them comes an expectation of a more responsive and appreciative company culture.
 It’s more important now than ever to keep communication transparent, staff involved in the company, and to keep doors open for employees regarding the state of the organization and workplace changes.
 How can you involve and connect your employees to the processes of change?